UCREL/pymusas/docs/docs/api/rankers/ranking_meta_data.md

 A RankingMetaData object contains all of the meta data about a lexicon entry match during the tagging process.
-This meta data can then be used to determine the ranking of the match comapred to other matches within the same text/sentence that is being tagged.
+This meta data can then be used to determine the ranking of the match compared to other matches within the same text/sentence that is being tagged.

 <h4 id="rankingmetadata.instance_attributes">Instance Attributes<a className="headerlink" href="#rankingmetadata.instance_attributes" title="Permanent link">&para;</a></h4>